Berman–Hartmanis conjecture: Statement using p-isomorphism

-Based on these results, Berman and Hartmanis conjectured that all NP-complete languages are p-isomorphic.
+Berman and Hartmanis conjectured that all NP-complete languages are p-isomorphic to each other.

+Statement using paddable languages

+A formal language L is paddable if there is a polynomial time function f(x,y), with a polynomial time inverse, such that for every x and every y, the string x belongs to L if and only if f(x,y) belongs to L. That is, it is possible to pad the input x with irrelevant information y, in an invertible way, without changing its membership in the language.
+Berman and Hartmanis proved that all pairs of paddable NP-complete languages are p-isomorphic.

 Since p-isomorphism preserves paddability, and there exist paddable NP-complete languages, an equivalent way of stating the Berman–Hartmanis conjecture is that all NP-complete languages are paddable.

+Statement using equivalence relations

 Polynomial time isomorphism is an equivalence relation, and it can be used to partition the formal languages into equivalence classes, so another way of stating the Berman–Hartmanis conjecture is that the NP-complete languages form a single equivalence class for this relation.

 Implications

+Non-existence of sparse NP-complete languages

-If the Berman–Hartmanis conjecture is true, an immediate consequence would be the nonexistence of sparse NP-complete languages, namely languages in which the number of yes-instances of length n grows only polynomially as a function of n.
+A formal language is called sparse if the number of yes-instances of length n grows only polynomially as a function of n.
 The known NP-complete languages have a number of yes-instances that grows exponentially, and if L is a language with exponentially many yes-instances then it cannot be p-isomorphic to a sparse language, because its yes-instances would have to be mapped to strings that are more than polynomially long in order for the mapping to be one-to-one.
+Therefore, if the Berman–Hartmanis conjecture is true, an immediate consequence would be the nonexistence of sparse NP-complete languages.

+P vs. NP

 The nonexistence of sparse NP-complete languages in turn implies that P ≠ NP, because if P = NP then every nontrivial language in P (including some sparse ones, such as the language of binary strings all of whose bits are zero) would be NP-complete.
 In 1982, Steve Mahaney published his proof that the nonexistence of sparse NP-complete languages (with NP-completeness defined in the standard way using many-one reductions) is in fact equivalent to the statement that P ≠ NP; this is Mahaney's theorem.
 Even for a relaxed definition of NP-completeness using Turing reductions, the existence of a sparse NP-complete language would imply an unexpected collapse of the polynomial hierarchy.